ericschaal/mcp-server-ftp/README.md

 If you encounter build issues on Windows:

+1. Use the provided `build-windows.bat` script which handles common build issues
-1. Make sure Node.js and npm are properly installed
+2. Make sure Node.js and npm are properly installed
-2. Try running the TypeScript compiler directly: `npx tsc`
+3. Try running the TypeScript compiler directly: `npx tsc`
-3. If you still have issues, you can use the pre-compiled files in the `build` directory by running:
+4. If you still have issues, you can use the pre-compiled files in the `build` directory by running:
    ```
    node path\to\mcp-server-ftp\build\index.js
    ```